EMarnus/Event-Organiser/README.md

 - Updating Events broke after adding previously submitted dates as default.
 - Pagination doesn't work, just keeps flowing down.
 - The desctiption on booking-submit is not dynamic depending on type selected.
+- When not logged it, colums do not display correctly on homepage

 ### Fixed Bugs